emanuelcasco/personal-blog/posts/en-US/structured-methodology-for-ai.md

 Each works independently, reports back findings
 ```

-**The fifth lesson: Specialization and context isolation make AI interactions more reliable and focused.**

 ## Parallel Processing: The Game Changer

 Here's where things got really interesting.
 If I could spawn multiple subagents, why not run them in parallel?